gorhill/uBlock/README.md

 **Important note:** This is a fork of the [new official repo](https://github.com/chrisaljoudi/uBlock).
 Although both projects are essentially the same as of 0.9.3.0, they will probably start to diverge as time goes.
-I consider uBlock here to be feature-complete.
+I consider uBlock₀ here to be feature-complete.
 I will keep maintaining the project here though so as to ensure it works just fine.
 If I add anything new, it will be because I decide to do so, for my own coding pleasure, as I do not accept any feature requests.

 ***